DataDog/documentation/content/en/service_management/service_level_objectives/_index.md

 Three types of SLO audit events appear in the Event Explorer:

-1. `SLO Created` events show all four pieces of SLO configuration information at creation time.
+- `SLO Created` events show the SLO configuration information at creation time
-2. `SLO Modified` events show a what configuration information changed during a modification
+- `SLO Modified` events show what configuration information changed during a modification
-3. `SLO Deleted` events show all four pieces of configuration information the SLO had right before it was deleted
+- `SLO Deleted` events show the configuration information the SLO had before it was deleted

+**SLO status correction audit events:**

+Each event includes the following SLO status correction configuration information:

+- SLO Name
+- Status correction start and end times and timezone
+- Status correction category

+Three types of SLO status correction audit events appear in the Event Explorer:

+- `SLO Correction Created` events show the status correction configuration information at creation time
+- `SLO Correction Modified` events show what configuration information changed during a modification
+- `SLO Correction Deleted` events show the configuration information the status correction had before it was deleted

-To get a full list of all SLO audit events, enter the search query `tags:audit,slo` in the Event Explorer.
+To get a full list of all SLO audit events, enter the search query `tags:(audit AND slo)` in the Event Explorer.
 To view the list of audit events for a specific SLO, enter `tags:audit,slo_id:<SLO ID>` with the ID of the desired SLO.
 You can also query the Event Explorer programmatically using the [Datadog Events API][19].

 **Note:** If you don't see events appear in the UI, be sure to set the time frame of the Event Explorer to a longer period, for example, the past 7 days.

 {{< img src="service_management/service_level_objectives/slo-audit-events.png" alt="SLO audit events" >}}

+You can also use the "Audit History" tab in the SLO details to view all audit events for an individual SLO:

+{{< img src="service_management/service_level_objectives/slo_audit_history_tab.png" alt="SLO list page displays the Edit Tag dropdown for bulk tag editing" >}}

+With [Event Monitors][28], you can set up notifications to track SLO audit events.
 For example, if you wish to be notified when a specific SLO's configuration is modified, set an Event Monitor to track the text `[SLO Modified]` over the tags `audit,slo_id:<SLO ID>`.

-{{< img src="service_management/service_level_objectives/slo-event-monitor.png" alt="SLO event monitor" >}}

 ## SLO widgets